LKanugrahan/FE-Project/README.md

 ## About The Project

 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Mama Recipe API project is a web-based application aimed at providing cooking recipes accessible to users through an API interface.
-This application leverages Node.js, Express.js, and the Relational Database Management System (RDBMS) PostgreSQL to manage cooking recipe data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Mama Recipe Web project is a web-based application aimed at providing cooking recipes accessible to users.
+This application leverages Node.js, React.js, Redux, Axios, Bootstrap and CSS.
 This project is suitable for those seeking culinary inspiration, wishing to share recipes, or simply looking for cooking guidance.</p>

 ## Built With

-This API was built with some technologies below:
+This Web was built with some technologies below:

 **Technology:**
 - Node.js
 - React.js
 - Redux
+- Axios

 **Styling:**
 - Bootstrap
+- CSS

 **Backend:**
 - Express.js